 Dr. Orr Karassin holds a PhD in law from Bar Ilan University, an LLM magna cum laude from Tel Aviv University and an LLB from the Hebrew University of Jerusalem.
 She has held the position of visiting research fellow at the Grantham Institute for Climate Change and the Environment at the London School of Economics and Political Science and she is currently a lecturer at Sapir College Law School in Sderot, where she is responsible for the law-and-environment program.
 Orr was awarded several prizes for her doctoral work, including the Rothschild Scholarship for early-career researchers, and the Wolf Foundation Prize for excelling doctoral students.
 Orr is one of the GZA representatives on the board of directors of Keren Kayemet L'Yisrael, where she heads the board's Students and Research Grants Committee.
 She is also the chairperson of the Sustainable Development Council of Kfar Saba.
 Orr was the first executive director of Life and Environment, the umbrella group for Israeli environmental organizations.
 She was appointed by the Israeli government to serve as a charter member of the National Committee for Environmental Quality.
 Additionally, Orr was among the founders of Green Course, Israel's largest environmental organization for students.
 Orr is the author of two books on environmental policy and has published widely on environmental policy and law both in academic and non-academic journals.
 She lives in Kfar Saba with her husband and their two young children.

 David Krantz is the president and chairperson of the board of directors of the Green Zionist Alliance.
-A founding member of Jewcology.com, David also serves as a member of the Green Hevra's stewardship committee and as a member of the cabinet and the board of directors of the American Zionist Movement.
+A founding member of Jewcology.com, David also serves as a member of the Green Hevra's stewardship committee, as a member of Interfaith Moral Action on Climate's steering committee, and as a member of the cabinet and the board of directors of the American Zionist Movement.
 He previously served as a leadership fellow at COEJL: The Coalition on the Environment and Jewish Life.
 David earned his master’s degrees at the University of California, Berkeley, Graduate School of Journalism and at New York University’s Robert F. Wagner Graduate School of Public Service, where he studied environmental policy.

 Susan Levine is the Green Zionist Alliance's volunteer and intern coordinator.
 She enjoys being part of an international team working to green Israel.
 Susan holds a master's degree in education.